What’s Inside: A walking tour of charming Old Town Riga including all the best things to see and do.

 Tip: For the most luxurious stay in Riga, you can’t beat the Grand Hotel Kempinski Riga.
 This newly-renovated hotel has all the elegance, style, and amenities of the top European hotels, but with a Latvian price tag.

-2020 Update: On my more recent visit, we stayed at the Radisson Blu Latvija Hotel in Riga city center, just a 5-minute walk from Old Town Riga.
+I also love the Radisson Blu Latvija Hotel in Riga city center, just a 5-minute walk from Old Town Riga.
 This modern hi-rise hotel has spacious rooms and terrific views over the city.

 7 Awesome Things to See & Do in Riga